KKVismaya/SQL/README.md

 - Average literacy rate of states having average literacy rate greater than 90.
 - Top 3 states with highest average sex ratio.
-- Calls by time.
-- Average speed of answer.

 - Top 3 states with lowest sex ratio.
 - States starting with letter 'A'.
 - States ending with letter 'A' or 'B'.